Researchers: Medicaid Expansion Equals Better Coverage, Better Outcomes

 Coverage Gains for Undocumented Adults in California

 As early as January 1, 2020, even more Californians will have the opportunity to gain Medi-Cal coverage.
-The state budget, passed by lawmakers on June 13, would make California the first state to make all low-income residents under the age of 26 eligible for Medicaid regardless of immigration status.
+The state budget, passed by lawmakers on June 13, would make California the first state to make all residents with low incomes under the age of 26 eligible for Medicaid regardless of immigration status.